isotopp/isotopp.github.io/content/posts/2020-08-03-mysql-foreign-keys-and-foreign-key-constraints.md

 - erklaerbaer
 title: MySQL Foreign Keys and Foreign Key Constraints
 ---

 Foreign Keys are what links tables together and turns a set of tables into a model.
 Foreign Key Constraints are conditions that must be true for the content of the tables to be an internally consistent model.
 Foreign Key Constraints can be defined and enforced in InnoDB, but this comes at a considerable price, and for some it may hurt more than it is worth.

 ![](/uploads/2020/08/fk.png)

-*A very simple shop as a ER-model. `order_id` is the primary key of the Orders table.  `customer_id` in the Orders table is a foreign key: The primary key of another ("foreign") table in this table.
+*A very simple shop as an ER-model. `order_id` is the primary key of the Orders table.  `customer_id` in the Orders table is a foreign key: The primary key of another ("foreign") table in this table.
 Foreign keys can model relationships between tables ("entities") in an entity-relationship diagram.*

 ## Entities and their relationships

 In Entity-Relationship modelling we are using tables in a database to model entities in the real world.
 Each entry in such a table is meant to represent a "thing" in the real world.
 For example, in our very simple shop model above, we have Articles, and Customers as real world "things" in our model.
 We also have Orders, and Orders can have multiple lines, Orderlines.
 Each Orderline connects an Order with an Article.

-In order to be able to distinguish real world things in our tables, we require each entry to have a unique identifier, the Id.
+In order to be able to distinguish real world things in our tables, we require each entry to have a unique identifier, the id.
 These will then show up in the real world as customer numbers, order numbers or article numbers.
 The uniqueness of these numbers in their respective tables makes them a Key.

 ## Keys and Indexes

 Technically a Key does not have to have a corresponding Index in the table: Keys and Indexes are separate things.

-One - the Key - is a property of the model: "There exists a bijective function between the `customer_id` and the real world customers", meaning "Each customer has a `customer_id`", and "Any two different customers have different `customer_id`s".
+One - the Key - is a property of the model: "There exists a bijektive function between the `customer_id` and the real world customers", meaning "Each customer has a `customer_id`", and "Any two different customers have different `customer_id`s".
 This is what allows us to use `customer_id`s as stand-ins for all the other values in the Customers table, and for the real world customers themselves, for the purpose of modelling them in the database.

 The other - the Index - is a data structure that allows us to look up the other values of a Customer fast, given any `customer_id` value.

 There is no need for a Key to have an Index, but we need to ensure that a new `customer_id` is unique.
 We are also given `customer_id`s all of the time, and then need to fetch the other data we have on this customer from the table.
-That means we need to look up `customer_id`s in the Customers table all of the time, and without the index we can only resort to a full table scan for this.
+That means we need to look up `customer_id`s in the Customers table all the time, and without the index we can only resort to a full table scan for this.
 This is going to be so slow that the table will be without any real-world value for us.

 Practically, a Key and an Index go so much hand-in-hand that database people are using both terms interchangeably when they are clearly different things: An average database person will say Key, when they mean Index or the other way around, because in their minds having a Key without an Index is Not A Thing at all.

 There may be multiple things - or combinations of things - that uniquely identify real world things in a given table of our model of the world.
 We call these Key Candidates.
 We then elect one to be the actual Key (or make one up, a Synthetic Key such as a `customer_id`), and call that the Primary Key or just the Key.

 In the mind of a database person, the Primary Key is the row, and the row is the Primary Key.
-That is what bijective functions are for.
+That is what bijektive functions are for.

 Technically, a table doesn't need to not have a Primary Key.
 Practically, this creates so many kinds of problems that many databases have options to prevent this: They will reject table definitions without a primary key definition for good, and responsible database administrators enable these restrictions.